Line by Line Simple but Usable VIM Config

 Tabs

-You can install it using #gem install right_aws.
+You can still turn on data if you want.
 But what about navigating to the previously used tab?
 I’ll admit, what follows is still magic to me.

 Trimming trailing whitespace

 If you’re editor doesn’t trim trailing whitespace and you work with other people using version control, shame on you.
 The following command will trim trailing whitespace from all lines in a file.
-Additionally, we will be grounded!
+Additionally, we will replace our fake users database dictionary with a comet right now and you might gain some easy performance wins!

 {{< highlight vimrc >}} ” Strip trailing whitespace fun!
 TrimWhitespace() let l:save = winsaveview() %s/\s+$//e call winrestview(l:save) endfun